 Even when they are just starting, the scripts of the movies are well written and filled with action.
 This is perhaps meant to capture promotions and a wide audience to gain a market for the young and ambitious movie industry located in East Africa with an aim of taking on the already existing giant movie industries like Hollywood (the western world) and Bollywood (India).

 The Impact of Wakaliwood

-Wakaliwood therefore, might become a hub for new talents on the continent.
-The attention that the still infant movie industry is getting on the international scene, has already won the love and interest of the global entertainment squares even though it is yet to win confidence of the intended African audience all over the continent.
+Wakaliwood therefore might become a hub for new talents on the continent.
+The attention that the still infant movie industry is getting on the international scene, has already won the love and interest of the global entertainment squares even though it is yet to win the confidence of the intended African audience all over the continent.

-According to the Wakaliwood blog, initially Nabwana used to shoot the movies intended for his family and friends in Wakaliga.
-Five years later, the movies have become well received across the slums in Uganda not forgetting the international praises the films shot in a Ugandan slum are getting.
+According to the Wakaliwood blog, initially, Nabwana used to shoot the movies intended for his family and friends in Wakaliga.
+Five years later, the movies have become well-received across the slums in Uganda not forgetting the international praises the films shot in a Ugandan slum are getting.

 The problem that comes with Nabwana’s movies is copyright infringement.
 Most movies in Uganda are pirated thereby massively infringing on the intellectual property rights of such brilliant minds.
-According to the Wakaliwood blog, Nabwana does not even know how many copies of Who Killed captain Alex have been sold.
+According to the Wakaliwood blog, Nabwana does not even know how many copies of Who Killed Captain Alex have been sold.

 Conclusively, Nabwami’s movies might be ignored by upper-class citizens in Uganda but the international applause that he is getting deserves mention.
 Five years from now, Wakaliwood might take over Africa’s entertainment corners if Nabwana’s online campaign to so as to buy world class equipment and studio yield positive response from well wishers.
 From Team This Is Uganda, this is another world-class positive story from Uganda!